HRS Availability Mapwith data from the European HRS

 When your personal information is processed by the ENDA GmbH & Co.
-KG as a contractor of FCH 2 JU, you have the right to know about it.
+KG as a contractor of Clean Hydrogen JU, you have the right to know about it.

 Under certain conditions, you have the right to ask that we delete your personal data or restrict its use.
 Where applicable, you have the right to object to our processing of your personal data, on grounds relating to your particular situation, at any time, and the right to data portability.
 We will consider your request, take a decision and communicate it to you without undue delay and in any event within one month of receipt of the request.
 That period may be extended by two further months where necessary.

 You rights on your personal data are stated in Articles 17 to 24 of Regulation (EU) 2018/1725.